 Seven kilometres of fun running in the sun.
 The views, the atmosphere and smiles.
 Lots of cheers and happy faces.
 It’ll be a great day.
 Early start of 6-30 a.m. but it’ll be worth it.
 You commence at Dee Why and make your way down to Manly.
 The run is for everyone from the elite runner to the fit walker.
 Everyone who completes the course will receive a commemorative medal.

-Twilight Concerts at Taronga Zoo – Friday, 2nd February to Monday, 19th March
+Twilight Concerts at Taronga Zoo – Selected dates in January through to March

-There are more Twilight celebrations in February as Taronga Zoo rocks and sways to some sweet music from a fine selection of talented musicians and ‘iconic Australian artists’.
-The lineup includes:
+There are more Twilight celebrations this summer as Taronga Zoo rocks and sways to some sweet music from a fine selection of talented musicians and ‘iconic Australian artists’.

-Sydney Rock ‘n’ Roll & Alternative Market – At Manning House and Manning Bar, Manning Road, Sydney University – TBC
+Sydney Rock ‘n’ Roll & Alternative Market – Sunday, 23rd February (TBC)

 The Sydney Rock ‘n’ Roll & Alternative Market is a unique mix of music festival and market.
 It is all about Rock ‘n’ Roll, alternative and vintage fashion, jewellery, music, books, art, children’s activities plus a classic vehicle display, the popular Tiki Bar Courtyard and loads more including a massive entertainment line-up and swing dancing lessons.
 Bars, Cafés, International Food and huge kids games and more helps to ensure no-one misses out on having a good time.